Getting your Trinity Audio player ready...

 “Clint was Nathan’s very first mentor on what jazz actually is, which was tremendously beneficial,” she said.

-He noted that Tokunaga meshed well with the All Stars musicians, despite them being older.
+Baker said that Tokunaga meshed well with the All Stars musicians, despite them being older.

 “Nathan just fit in perfectly with them.
-He was just great, great fit.
+He was just a great, great fit.
 He was able to really work well with everybody,” Baker recalled.

 When Tokunaga told him he wanted to form his own band, Baker was also in a good position to advise him, as he also started his first band when he was a young teen.